I am at my most powerful when I am working with life rather than against it. –Anita Moorjani

 However, seconds after the meditation is done, I pop up and start DOING like a maniac for the rest of the day.
 Anyone who knows me will tell you that I move fast — can get more done before lunchtime than most people can tackle in a whole day.

 Recently though, I read a life-changing book called Dying to Be Me about a woman’s near-death experience.
 In her amazing journey, she learned the true meaning of BEING vs DOING.

 Living in a BEING state does not mean that you have to sacrifice being productive.
 In fact, it’s the opposite.
 It means that you stay with whatever you’re feeling inside in that present moment and act from that place.
 DOING is a future-oriented state that means no matter what you’re feeling, you disregard that and do your tasks with a belief that you’ll feel better or make space for your emotions at some point in the future.

 So what does this actually mean?

-But thanks to this new insight, more recently I’ve been experimenting with really noticing, honoring and staying with my authentic feelings, and then “doing” from that place.
+But thanks to this new insight, more recently I’ve been experimenting with really noticing, honoring, and staying with my authentic feelings, and then “doing” from that place.
 If I feel a bit sad, I stay with that energy and coach anyway.
-To my surprise, my sessions go just as well but I’m not as exhausted afterwards because I forced myself into a DOING state.
+To my surprise, my sessions go just as well but I’m not as exhausted afterward because I forced myself into a DOING state.

 If I feel like taking a short nap, I allow myself to honor that need rather than feeling guilty and not resting.
 It’s been amazing!
 Living in a being state has allowed me to do a ton without feeling as exhausted and I’ve been pleasantly surprised to see that my true emotional state can lead me to very successful outcomes.